 - There is deficient haematopoiesis that may be mild or severe and cause a pancytopenia with aplastic anaemia.

 Haemoglobin is normally contained within the erythrocytes.
 It is only in haemolysis that it is free in the circulation, filtered by the glomeruli and present in the urine.
 It was originally thought that respiratory drive diminished in sleep, causing acidosis, activation of complement and haemolysis in this condition.
-However, 'paroxysmal' is an incorrect description.
-Haemolysis actually occurs all day, but the more concentrated urine at night makes it appear darker and the haemoglobinuria is more obvious.
+However, 'paroxysmal' is an incorrect description: haemolysis actually occurs all day but the more concentrated urine at night makes it appear darker and the haemoglobinuria is more obvious.
+In PNH there is a marked deficiency or absence of the complement regulatory proteins CD55 and CD59.

 This is a haematopoietic stem cell mutation defect of the PIGA gene in the X chromosome.